spectralnanodiamond/ImageTextureFinder/README.md

 A test image file is current located here: https://zenodo.org/record/7821268#.ZDaHS3bMIuU

-To install the environment, use the Ben_startup_VM file and remove all the irrelevant bits.
+To install the environment, download the environment_lbp3a.yml file then run conda env create -f environment_lbp3a.yml then conda activate lbp3a

 Step 1: 2021-07-06_Local_binary_pattern_on_images.ipynb or 2022-10-28_Parallel_Local_binary_pattern_on_images_with_channels.ipynb